A Likelihood Perspective on Dose-Finding Study Designs in Oncology: Simulation Studies

-This section reports a simulation study comparing four commonly used interval designs (BOIN, TEQR, mTPI and i3+3) and some GLR-based designs with $k_1>k_2$.
-The BOIN design is implemented with the default settings: $\phi_1=0.6\phi$ and $\phi_2=1.4\phi$.
+This first simulation study evaluates the proposed design based on $\text{GLR}_{\text{sd}}$ with $k_1>k_2$ in comparison with the BOIN, TEQR, mTPI and i3+3 designs.
+The $\text{GLR}_{\text{sd}}$-based design is implemented with cut-points $k_1=1.5$ and $k_2=1.05$ or 1.1, chosen to represent the \lq\lq opposite" of the mTPI and i3+3 designs in the sense that more evidence is required for escalation than for de-escalation.
+The BOIN design is implemented with the default setting: $\phi_1=0.6\phi$ and $\phi_2=1.4\phi$.
 The TEQR, mTPI and i3+3 designs are implemented with the same equivalence interval: $(\phi-0.05,\phi+0.05)$.
 The uniform prior is used in the mTPI design.
-The GLR-based designs have $k_1=1.5$ and $k_2=1.05$ or 1.1, chosen to represent the \lq\lq opposite" of the mTPI and i3+3 designs in the sense that more evidence is required for escalation than for de-escalation.
-The GLRs may be based on the single-dose likelihood or the joint likelihood under an isotonic regression model; these are denoted by GLR.sd and GLR.iso, respectively, where a distinction needs to be made.
-All designs start at the lowest dose and include some form of overdose control.
-For the existing designs, a dose (and all higher doses) will be eliminated if $\pr(p>\phi|n,x)>0.95$ under a uniform prior for $p$, as suggested by \citet{ly15}.
-For the GLR-based designs, the condition for dose elimination is $\text{GLR}\le1/3.87$, equivalent to a significant LR test at $\alpha=0.05$ with $H_1:p\le\phi$ as the null hypothesis.
-For all designs, MTD estimation is performed by applying the constrained maximum likelihood estimation procedure in Section \ref{glr.iso} to all available data at the end of the study.
+All designs start at the lowest dose and include an overdose control mechanism based on posterior probabilities.
+Specifically, a dose (and all higher doses) will be eliminated if $\pr(p>\phi|n,x)>0.95$ under a uniform prior for $p$, as suggested by \citet{ly15}.
+For the proposed design, an alternative condition for dose elimination is $\text{GLR}_{\text{sd}}\le1/3.87$, equivalent to a significant likelihood ratio test at $\alpha=0.05$ with $H_1:p\le\phi$ as the null hypothesis.
+This alternative condition appears to have little impact on operating characteristics, and the corresponding results are not reported here.
+For all designs, MTD estimation is performed by applying constrained maximum likelihood estimation under the isotonic regression model (see section \ref{glr.iso}) to all available data at the end of the study.